envenomator/agon-binaries/README.md

 ![espressif settings1](/flash-settings.png)
 ![espressif settings2](/flash-tool.png)

-Then press 'Start', wait for the tool to finish and follow the on-screen instructions on your VGA monitor connected to the AgonLight board.
+Then press 'Start' and wait for the tool to finish.